 Stop loss order is one of the methods to minimize the loss in a volatile stock market.
-A good stop loss strategy can lead to high returns to the trader as it is a simple tool to lock in profit at a fixed decided price by the trader.
+A good stop-loss strategy can lead to high returns to the trader as it is a simple tool to lock in profit at a fixed decided price by the trader.

 The trader places an order with the broker to sell the specific stock at a certain price.
-For example, when a trader invests in any stock which is currently at Rs 100.
+For example, when a trader invests in any stock which is currently at Rs100.
 The stop loss order can be fixed by the trader at Re 96 which means the trader can take only a loss of Rs 4 per unit.
 When the prices fall it will help in reducing loss.

 Placement of Stop Loss Order

 To attain a good stop loss strategy the placing of stop loss plays a huge role.
 As if the stock moved in the opposite direction the trader can lose an opportunity of making high returns.
 To place stop order it is important to discuss support and resistance in day trading.
-Support in trading means a price level when a falling stock can bounce back as the demand of particular stock increases with dropping price.
-Meanwhile the resistance works exactly opposite of support as prices increase with the sale of a stock.
+Support in trading means a price level when a falling stock can bounce back as the demand of particular stock increases with a dropping price.
+Meanwhile, the resistance works exactly the opposite of support as prices increase with the sale of stock.

 Method of Calculation

 The success of stop-loss strategy also depends on the method used for the calculation of stop loss strategy.
 There are majorly two methods of calculation which are percentage and moving average method.